- What is CO-OP education?

 - September 30 in second year for most programs.

-- March 1 in second year for accounting, physics, and biopharmaceutical science.
+- March 1 in second year for accounting, physics, biopharmaceutical, and biomedical science.

-- September 30 in third year for chemistry and translation.
+- September 30 in third year for chemistry, translation, and biotechnology.

 In most programs, the first work term takes place in the summer after your second year, but exact start dates vary from one program to the next.
 Programs for which you apply by September 30 of your second year usually require you to complete your first work term in the summer following your second year.